 Largest weapon in U.S. stockpile

-The largest weapon currently in the U.S. stockpile is the B83, a 1.2 megaton bomb.
-Its explosive power is 80 times the bomb the U.S. dropped on Hiroshima.
+The largest known weapon currently in the U.S. stockpile is the B83, a 1.2-megaton bomb.
+Its explosive power is 80 times that of the bomb the U.S. dropped on Hiroshima.

 Billions for nuclear deterrent

-The United States would need to spend $1 trillion to modernize its nuclear arsenal, which covers operating costs, extending the life of its nuclear weapons, and purchasing new delivery systems for what’s known as the strategic triad—bombers, intercontinental ballistic missiles, and submarine-launched ballistic missiles.
+The United States would need to spend $600 billion through 2030 to modernize its nuclear arsenal, which covers operating costs, extending the life of its nuclear weapons, and purchasing new delivery systems for what's known as the strategic triad—bombers, intercontinental ballistic missiles, and submarine-launched ballistic missiles.

 U.N. tries to ban nuclear weapons

 A treaty whose goal is to eliminate nuclear weapons entered international law in late 2020.
-Fifty countries have ratified the accord, but none of the nine countries with nuclear weapons (among them the United States).
+Sixty eight countries have ratified the accord, but none of the nine countries with nuclear weapons have.
 These countries boycotted the negotiations that brought about the treaty, and they are not bound by it if they do not sign it.
 The U.S. has argued that the treaty will not result in the elimination of a single weapon.

 U.S. offers a "nuclear umbrella"